tensorflow/build/tf_oss_dashboard/help.md

 - You can zoom out to fit more jobs on the page at once.
 - Click on a star to favorite that job.
 Favorites are displayed in the "Favorites" section at the top, in the same order as they are on the page.
+- You can copy the URL while a commit modal is open to share that commit.
+  - Add `#<commit-id>` to the dashboard URL to find a specific commit.
+  - Add `#<cl-number>` to the dashboard URL to find a specific CL (this is one easy way to check if your CL has landed on GitHub, on Nightlies, etc).
+  - Add `#<pr-number>` to the dashboard URL to find a specific merged PR.
 - This page refreshes roughly every 5 minutes to check for updates.
 - Statuses:
   - SUCCESS - all good